 Designed by Al Schwarz, Robot Ranch is a monolithic dome home located in Ferris, Ellis County rural town, Texas.
 The earth sheltered home is completely covered in rock, making it unique in its own rights.
-With inspiration derived from his love for monolithic dome homes, Al started construction of this home with slate and travertine tile, with storage shelfs of concrete blocks.
-This enables it to blend perfectly with the surrounding landscape, giving it appeal of a stone house.
+With inspiration derived from his love for monolithic dome homes, Al started construction of this home with slate and travertine tile, with storage shelves of concrete blocks.
+This enables it to blend perfectly with the surrounding landscape, giving it the appeal of a stone house.

-Al’s earth sheltered home has a multi-level retaining rock wall which encapsulates the whole structure.
+Al’s earth sheltered home has a multi-level retaining rock wall that encapsulates the whole structure.
 This also creates a base for garden plants and natural greenery to flourish.
 The home itself is an interconnected network of domes covered in rock that double as a stone pathway to move around.

-# Edgeland earth-sheltered home in Austin, Texas
+# Edgeland Earth-Sheltered Home in Austin, Texas